Asamartino/EthernautChallenges/README.md

 “Any interaction with another contract imposes a potential danger, especially if the source code of the contract
 is not known in advance.” p.
 78<br/>

 In order to solve this level we first need to become the new King by sending an amount >= 1 Ether.
-Secondly, we must prevent others of dethroning us by forcing the transfer function to revert.
+Then, we must prevent others of dethroning us by forcing the transfer function to revert.
 This can be implemented in several ways.
 We will create a malicious contract (Level9_King.sol) with a fallback function that will revert anytime it’s called.